Koredotcom/docs/docs/xo/apis/automation/api-list.md

 # Automation AI API List

-The following tables lists the APIs available for Automation AI, grouped by the functionality they address:
+The following tables list the APIs available for Automation AI, grouped by the functionality they address:

 * [Bot Definition APIs](#bot-definition-apis)
 * [NLP training APIs](#nlp-training-apis)